Best Male Enhancement Pills

 ExtenZe was one of the first male enhancement pills to gain national attention.
 That was thanks in large part to a television ad campaign that featured some not-so-subtle references to the size of a man’s golf club as a stand-in for penis size and rigidity.

-In the past, ExtenZe was at the heart of some controversy through the FDA, which released this statement in 2018.
+In the past, ExtenZe was at the heart of some controversy through the FDA, which released a public notification advising against its use in 2018.
 This was due to low levels of sildenafil, the generic form of Viagra, showing up in tested samples.
-The cause of this was simple: the FDA had gotten hold of counterfeit ExtenZe.
-But counterfeit ExtenZe is common, so we recommend buying from the manufacturer only.
-The real thing does not contain anything other than what it clearly states on its ingredients list.
+The presence of a prescription medication like this in a supplement product is very dangerous.
+It is possible that the FDA had gotten hold of counterfeit ExtenZe; counterfeit ExtenZe is quite common.
+The real ExtenZe product purchased directly from the manufacturer does not contain anything other than what it clearly states on its ingredients list.

 Unfortunately, the quantities of those clearly stated ingredients remain a mystery.
 Leading Edge Health withholds the exact ratio of ingredients in ExtenZe for what it claims are proprietary reasons.
-That makes it difficult to measure its efficacy and safety against other offerings on the market.
+That makes it difficult to measure its efficacy and safety against other offerings on the market, and it’s a primary reason why we can’t recommend using it at this time.

 Here’s a look at that ingredient list: